Same-sex parents statistics

 • There are 143,441 lesbian households with children in the US (22.7 percent of all lesbian households).

-• In summation there are 3.8 times as many lesbian households with children, compared to gay households.
+• In summation, there are 3.8 times as many lesbian households with children, compared to gay households.

-• 114,000 same-sex couples are rasing children in the US
+• 114,000 same-sex couples are raising children in the US

 • 705,000 same-sex couples live in the US